Double Debiased Machine Learning Nonparametric Inference with Continuous Treatments: Numerical examples

 \section{Numerical examples}

 This section provides numerical examples of Monte Carlo simulations and an empirical illustration.
-The estimation procedure of the proposed double debiased machine learning (DML) estimator is described in Section~\ref{SecEst}.
-For both the regression $\gamma(t,x) = \mathbb{E}[Y|T=t, X=x]$ and the generalized propensity score (GPS) $f_{T|X}$, we employ three machine learning methods: Lasso, random forest (RF), and neural network (NN).
-We implement our DML estimator in Python, using the packages scikit-learn, pytorch, numpy, pandas,and scipy.
-Software is available from the authors.
+The estimation procedure of the proposed DML estimator is described in Section~\ref{SecEst}.
+To estimate the first-step conditional expectation function $\gamma(t,x) = \mathbb{E}[Y|T=t, X=x]$ and the conditional density $f_{T|X}$ by MultiGPS as described in Section~\ref{SecGPS}, we employ three methods: Lasso, the deep neural networks (NN) based on \cite{Farrell18}, and the Kernel NN proposed in Section~\ref{Sec1stEst}.
+We implement our DML estimator with these algorithms respectively.
+Note that Lasso assumes certain sparsity specifications and NN is a nonparametric method.
+Our doubly robust inference theory allows one of the first-step functions to be misspecified.
+Software we develop is available at \url{https://github.com/KColangelo/Double-ML-Continuous-Treatment}.
+Section~S1 in the online supplementary appendix provides the implementation details and additional results of ReGPS.